Beyond Press Releases: The Real Story of PR

 PR is a juggling act.

 If you haven’t noticed, we walk a fine line … while juggling bowling pins and waving to multiple audiences … all with a smile, of course.
 In all seriousness, think about the number of different stakeholders in a company.
-Employees, boards, customers, influencers, media, just to name a few.
-It’s our job to tend to each of these audiences to ensure successful communications, a positive brand image, and earned media coverage to tell a business’ story.
+Employees, boards, customers, influencers, and media, just to name a few.
+It’s our job to tend to each of these audiences to ensure successful communication, a positive brand image, and earned media coverage to tell a business’s story.

 The next time you consider distributing a press release (a public relations tactic, remember?), contact our Element PR experts to help you take a closer look.
-Perhaps there’s a deeper connection we can build together and a stronger method of communication to really get you noticed.
+Perhaps there’s a stronger method of communication to really get you noticed and a deeper connection we can build together.

 SIGN UP FOR OUR MONTHLY NEWSLETTER